nileshtrivedi/newhome/articles/why-homeschooling.md

 - **Subject-mixing (cross-disciplinary learning)**: In many schools, teachers and classes are focused on specific subjects (such as language, maths, history, science, environment).
 But [this is terrible](https://learnawesome.org/items/0845a1d7-4d95-4268-9aad-472f7d32f627-dumbing-us-down){:target="_blank"}.
 Knowledge has to be connected and relevant to be meaningful.

 - **Focus on hands-on skills:** In India, the elite educated class has historically eschewed hands-on work and manual labour.
-This has produced a generation - including me - who are high on bookish/intellectual knowledge but often incapable of real, concrete skills.
+This has produced a generation - including me - who are high on bookish/intellectual knowledge but often wanting on many life skills.
+I was influenced a lot by this idea of [the competent man](https://en.wikipedia.org/wiki/Competent_man){:target="_blank"}:

+> A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyse a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects.

 - **High ratio of excellence to engagement:** We don't mind if the school takes 12 hours each day as long as the quality matches up.
 Similarily, it's **okay** if the school is not providing excellence as long as it keeps engagement (# of structured hours) low because as parents, we can make up for it.
 What IS terrible is a school that takes up a lot of time away, and then offers poor quality learning experience.